bwt-dev/bwt/README.md

   - `origin` - hd wallet origin information
   - `prevout` - the `<txid>:<vout>` being spent
 - `balance_change` - the net change to the wallet balance inflicted by this transaction

+Additional fields for unconfirmed mempool transactions:
+- `own_feerate` - the fee rate paid directly by the transaction, in `sat/vB`
+- `effective_feerate` - the effective transaction fee rate, taking unconfirmed ancestor transactions into account
+- `bip125_replacelable` - whether this transaction can be replaced due to BIP 125 (replace-by-fee)
+- `unconfirmed_parents` - whether this transaction has unconfirmed parents used as its inputs

+The effective fee rate is calculated as `MIN(own_fee/own_vsize, (own_fee+ancestor_fee)/(own_vsize+ancestor_vsize))`.

+> The mempool fields may be temporarily unavailable if an error is encountered while syncing the mempool entries.
+> This should be a rare event, for example if Bitcoin Core crashes, but API clients should prepare for the possibility.

 #### `GET /tx/:txid`